Abishek1006/regression-models-templates/README.md

 If you are using your own dataset, don't forget to:
 1. **Replace the CSV file**: You should replace the provided `Salary_Data.csv` with your own CSV file.
 2. **Modify the Code**: Ensure that the CSV file path in the code matches your new file.
-For example:
+For ex:

    ```python
    dataset = pd.read_csv('Your_Dataset.csv')